In-Wall vs. In-Ceiling Speakers: Which Setup Delivers the Better Sound?

 Frequently Asked Questions

-Are in-wall speakers really worth it for movies?
+Are in-wall speakers better than in-ceiling speakers for movies?

 Conclusion: Which Setup Is Right for You?